Saudi Arabia in royal purge over 'coup plot' - RFI

 Riyadh (AFP)

-Saudi authorities have detained three princes including King Salman's brother and nephew for allegedly plotting a coup, three sources told AFP Saturday, signalling a consolidation of power by the defacto ruler.
+Saudi authorities have detained three princes including King Salman's brother and nephew for allegedly plotting a coup, three sources told AFP Saturday, signalling the de facto ruler's tightening grip on power.

 The detentions, which cast aside the last vestiges of potential opposition to Crown Prince Mohammed bin Salman, come at a sensitive time as the petro-state grapples with plunging oil prices and limits access to Islam's holiest sites over fears of the new coronavirus.

-Prince Nayef's younger brother, Prince Nawaf bin Nayef, had also been detained, they added.
+Prince Nayef's younger brother, Prince Nawaf bin Nayef, was also detained, they added.

 A number of military and interior ministry officials accused of supporting the coup plot had also been rounded up, the Western official said, citing Saudi government sources.